zerovm/zerocloud/doc/Servlets.md

 with some key difference: it is never co-located with the executable (unless this is the only `READABLE` device).
 Its primarily purpose is to be used as a script source input for apps written in a scripting language (python, for example).

+20. Each `WRITABLE` device can have `min_size` property set.
+It defines what will be the minimal data size produced by the device.
+If device produced less than the amount it won't be processed, saved or otherwise used.
+Default is `min_size: 0` which means that even totally empty data files will be written to disk or serialized to user.

 ## Examples